 just losing the extra hair, and your hair growth is returning to its pre-pregnancy fullness.

 Mothers who find they had much thicker hair during pregnancy, might experience a more extreme hair loss after childbirth.

-Something else that might cause hair loss is weaning from breastfeeding, as this causes a fluctuation in hormones.
-Breast feeding hair loss should stop within a few months.
+Something else that might cause hair loss is weaning from breastfeeding, as this creates a fluctuation in hormones.
+Breastfeeding hair loss should stop within a few months.

 Get yourself a proper quality shampoo and conditioner, and maybe even treat yourself with a good quality hair treatment.

 Try a different haircut or keep your hair short for easy maintenance.

 Avoid brushing your hair while it is wet.